AlSchlo/Rigel/README.md

 ## Build

 This work is coded in Java and uses Maven to sort out the required dependencies.
-No special actions are required to launch the app.
+No special actions are required to launch the application.

 ## Use